sis-direct/CrowdFunding/README.md

-CrowdFunding for Joomla!
+Crowdfunding for Joomla!
 ==========================
-( Version 1.11.3 )
+( Version 2.0 )
 - - -

-CrowdFunding is a platform that provides functionality for creating collective funding websites, powered by Joomla!
+Crowdfunding is a platform that provides functionality for creating collective funding websites, powered by Joomla!
 CMS.

 ##Documentation
 You can find documentation on following pages.